University of Minnesota Athletics

 SD:

 "I loved the atmosphere at Minnesota.
 The major I was interested in studying was offered as a bachelor's degree.
 I was impressed with the coaching staff who recognized my potential and wanted to continue to build my skills.
 I was also inspired by the high-level wrestlers in the practice room.
 I really felt as though Minnesota had all of the resources to make me the best wrestler I could be.
-Plus, it's a bonus because Minnesota borders my home state.
+Plus, it's a bonus because Minnesota borders my home state."

 GS: What differences have you noticed between high school and college wrestling?